harisdtu/46700/intro-gridmodelling.md

 | Voltage | Sync gens: 20 kV, connect via transformer |
 | Transformer Size | 125% of generator rating |
 | Models | Use `Synchronous Generator` (conv.), `Static Generator` (solar/wind) |

+## Note on Buses and Nodes
+In PowerFactory, a **bus** represents a connection point at a single voltage level where lines, generators, loads, and other components can be connected.
+A **node** is a logical point in the network that may correspond to a physical location (such as a substation, city connection point, or junction).
+Each node can consist of one or more buses, depending on the voltage levels present.

+When we refer to a minimum of 15 nodes, these nodes “lump” a generator and its associated transformer, which are physically very close.
+Adding these elements in PowerFactory results in **more buses** due to the different voltage levels.

+- **Single-voltage node:** One node corresponds to **one bus** at a single voltage.
+- **Dual-voltage node:** A location with two voltage levels (e.g., 132 kV and 400 kV) is represented as **two separate buses connected by a transformer**.
+This allows power to flow between voltage levels while keeping each bus at a consistent voltage.

+**Important points:**
+- Each bus counts toward the license limit (**max.
+50 buses** in PowerFactory).
+- Loads and generation units should be connected to separate buses for realism and clarity.

+Physically, a node may appear as a single substation on a system diagram, but electrically it can involve multiple buses if multiple voltage levels are present.
+For example, a substation with both 132 kV and 400 kV sections would be represented as **two buses connected by a transformer**, even though it is a single physical location.
+In this project, we simplify by omitting substations and only using transformers, so each dual-voltage node will appear as **two buses** in PowerFactory.